blackleopard-art/BlackLeopard/README.md

 `pid` The pid of the process (0 for own process)

 `vm` A structure containing the values for the page-table entries and a bitmask indicating which entries to update.
-Obtained using `pte_resolve(`
+Obtained using `ptedit_resolve(void * address, pid_t pid)`

 ___